Anthony Mary Claret: Life

-Anthony Maria Claret i Clarà was born in Sallent, in the county of Bages in the Province of Barcelona, on December 23, 1807, the fifth of the eleven children of Juan and Josefa Claret.
-His father was a woollen manufacturer.
+Antoni Maria Claret i Clarà was born in Sallent, in the county of Bages in the Province of Barcelona, on December 23, 1807, the fifth of the eleven children of Juan and Josefa Claret.
+His father was a wool manufacturer.
 As a child he enjoyed pilgrimages to the nearby Shrine of Our Lady of Fussimanya.

 Claret received an elementary education in his native village, and at the age of twelve became a weaver.
 At the age of eighteen, he went to Barcelona to specialize in his trade as a Jacquard loom programmer, and remained there until he was 20 years old.
 Meanwhile, he devoted his spare time to study and became proficient in Latin, French and engraving.

-Frightened that his love of programming was causing him to become obsessed and burned out, and recognizing a call to religious life, he left Barcelona.
+Frightened that his love of active time design was causing him to become obsessed and burned out, and recognizing a call to religious life, he left Barcelona.
 He wished to become a Carthusian monk but finally entered the diocesan seminary at Vic in 1829, and was ordained on June 13, 1835, on the feast of St. Anthony of Padua.
 He received a benefice in his native parish, where he continued to study theology until 1839; but as missionary work strongly appealed to him, he proceeded to Rome.
 There he entered the Jesuit novitiate but had to leave due to ill health.
 He then returned to Spain and exercised his pastoral ministry in Viladrau and Girona, attracting notice through his efforts on behalf of the poor.
 In an area despoiled by the Carlist civil war, he added the practice of rustic medicine to his other endeavors.

 Recalled by his superiors to Vic, Claret was sent as Apostolic Missionary throughout Catalonia which had suffered from French invasions.
 He travelled from one mission to the next on foot.
 An eloquent preacher fluent in the Catalan language, he drew people from miles around.
 After a lengthy time in the pulpit, he would spend long hours in the confessional.
 He was said to have had the gift of discernment of consciences.
 In 1848 Claret's life was threatened by anti-clerical enemies and he was sent to the Canary Islands where he gave retreats for 15 months.
 His missions were so well attended that he often preached from an improvised pulpit in the plaza before the church.

 Claretians

-On his return to Spain, he established the Congregation of the Missionary Sons of the Immaculate Heart of Mary (The Claretians) on July 16, 1849, the Feast of Our Lady of Mount Carmel, and founded the great religious library at Barcelona which was called "Librería Religiosa" (now "Librería Claret").
+On his return to mainland Spain, he established the Congregation of the Missionary Sons of the Immaculate Heart of Mary (The Claretians) on July 16, 1849, the Feast of Our Lady of Mount Carmel, and founded the great religious library at Barcelona which was called "Librería Religiosa" (now "Librería Claret").
 Pope Pius IX gave approval to the congregation on December 22, 1865.